OpenRTDynamics/openrtdynamics2/README.md

 - signals directly passed from the input to the output of a system causes fail code compilation.
 A workaround is to introduce a dummy computation, e.g., output = 1 * input
 - In case there is a common name among the input and outputs of a system, compilation fails.

-### Targets

-- HTML export: If there is an unconnected input, the html export fails to run.
-- Introduce real-time targets for Linux rt-preempt, Arduino and similar micro-controllers.

 ### Graphical user interface